mcrbt/negative/README.md

 In the unlikely case that the operation fails, "`operation failed`" is printed to `STDOUT`, and `negative` exits with status code `1` (*failure*).

+## Compatibility

+`negative` is written in plain ANSI C and has no dependencies.

+It is cross platform compatible and can be compiled at least under Linux, Solaris, MacOS, and Windows.

 ## Copyright